 What responsibilities do you and your spouse take on as parents?
 It’s important to find your style of parenting with teamwork.
 How do you help each other?
 Do you have to ask or is it just expected?
 It’s important to communicate with one another what your strengths are as parents because it will be easier to divide up tasks.
 Finding ways to balance each other out is extremely important, it creates a healthy relationship and it also sets a great example to your children on demonstrating how to work with another person.

-More from YourTango: 5 Ways To Get Your Husband To Listen To You
+More from YourTango: How To (Finally) Get Your Husband To Listen To You

 What are your values as a parent?
 Think about what you value about your parent-child relationship, write them down.
 Your list of values will be constantly changing and evolving as your child grows.
 Try to incorporate at least one of those values each day even when things are not going well.
 If you’re a juggling parent then try to incorporate your values into themed weeks.
 For example, if respect is an important value to you, then for that week, you will work on demonstrating examples of “what being respectful is” and talking about it.
 This way the whole family gets involved.

 More from YourTango: 5 Tips To Talk To Your Kids About Divorce